pointrix-project/pointrix/docs/docs_en/framework/overall.md

 - **Msplat Renderer**: Core component of point cloud rendering.
 Supports various rendering techniques.
 All inputs return gradients (camera intrinsic and extrinsic parameters), and interfaces are modularized to the extent possible.
 - **Camera Model**: Computation graph component based on camera models.

-## Logging, Visualization, Configuration, Registration, and Callback Components
+## Logging, Visualization, Configuration, Registration, and Hook Components
 - **Logger and GUI**: Interact with all components, supporting logging and visualization of intermediate results generated throughout the process.
-- **Hooks, Configuration, and Registrar**: Interact with all components, supporting developers in customizing workflows and configurations for all components.
+- **Hooks, Configuration, and Registry**: Interact with all components, supporting developers in customizing workflows and configurations for all components.